Cosmo-Tech/cosmotech-api-csharp-client/docs/ScenariorunApi.md

 <a name="getworkspacescenarioruns"></a>
 # **GetWorkspaceScenarioRuns**
-> List&lt;ScenarioRun&gt; GetWorkspaceScenarioRuns (string organizationId, string workspaceId)
+> List&lt;ScenarioRun&gt; GetWorkspaceScenarioRuns (string organizationId, string workspaceId, int? page = null, int? size = null)

 get the list of ScenarioRuns for the Workspace